Rainelz/shutter/README.md

 The basic component to play with in shutter.
 Defines its size (eventually a position relative to a parent) and a list of sub-components.

 ## TextGroup
 A block of text.
-Loads lazily random text from a required `source_path``
+Loads lazily random text from a `source_path` or fixed text taken from the yaml.`

 ## Image
-An image that can be sampled from a set or be constant. if `files` is defined, `path` points to a folder where to find the files and `probabilities` defines a list of entries like `<file, likelihood to be selected>`
+An image that can be sampled from a set or be constant. if `files` is defined, `path` points to a folder where to find the files and `probabilities` defines a list of entries like `<file, likelihood to be selected>` see example in [config.yml] (configs/config-2.yml)

 ## Footer
 A pre-defined component for common page footers.